The following events are coming up in and around our lake:

 - July 4, 2019: Holiday Boat Parade

 Decorate your boat and/or yourselves and leave from your dock at 2pm.
-The parade will form as we all move in a counter clockwise direction.
+The parade will form as we all move in a counter clockwise direction (at slow, no-wake speeds, of course).
 Join in at any point and enjoy a full lap around the lake to admire the costumes and decorations.Following the parade, those who wish to participate in a water toss competition can remain in the center of the lake for the "battle".
 To be environmentally friendly please consider competing with soaker guns or buckets of water and using only bio-degradable balloons.

 - 2019 Astronomical Events